rentpost/doctrine-multi-tenancy/README.md

 ## Usage

 After you've gotten everything setup, the hard part is out of the way.
-Taking the time to properly evaludate how you'll setup your `ValueHolder`s and `ContextProvider`s will go a long way in making the usage clean and simple.
+Taking the time to properly evaludate how you'll setup your `ValueHolder` and `ContextProvider` classes will go a long way in making the usage clean and simple.

 ### Examples